- Why do we think life will get better when you lose weight?

 Why couldn’t I reach this goal?!?!

-Dropping out of everything I was interested in allowed me to put more energy into trying to lose weight.
+Dropping out of everything I was interested in allowed me to put more energy (behind the wrong information!) into trying to lose weight.
 I wanted to walk through each day without feeling self-conscious in my body.
 I wanted to know I was trying my best.
 And I used my weight to measure my efforts.
 I wanted to feel good again.

 In hindsight, the more I focused on weight loss, the more difficult it was to lose weight.